Wednesday, February 17, 2010

 Because cortisol reduces immune response, dogs with Cushing's disease will often suffer from frequent or recurrent infections.

-Some of the signs of Cushings disease are
+Some of the signs of Cushing's disease are

 • excessive drinking